Google nominates 45 Android apps and games for the 2018 Play Awards

 - Clash Royale by Supercell

-- Episode by Pocket Gems
+- Episode by Episode Interactive

 - Lineage 2: Revolution by Netmarble Corporation